open/close all folders

 - Leitmotif: The lullaby "Luli" and some variants of her tone are often played with scenes important for Hürrem, as it connects her to her upbringing.

 - Mama Bear: Hurrem isn't exactly morally upstanding, but she adores her children and goes ballistic if anyone threatens them.
-Her chief goal is to make one of her sons the next sultan- because, according to Ottoman law, if it's their half-brother Mustafa who ascends the throne, he's got the right to strangle all his brothers to avoid civil war in future.
+Her chief goal is to make one of her sons the next sultan- because, according to Ottoman law, if it's their half-brother Mustafa who ascends the throne, he is legally required to strangle all his brothers to avoid civil war in future.
 (Though with the show's portrayal of Mustafa, it's quite clear he wouldn't do that.
 His mother, Mahidevran, on the other hand...)

 - Manipulative Bastard: She relies on manipulating people around her to survive.